wikiknights/cs-materials/src/cs1/stacks-and-queues/stack-basics.md

 Since we kept track of the head, and since we have access to the next in the stack, we can simply return the data (or the node itself) in `head` and then set `head` to `head->next`.
 If you opt for just returning the data in the head node, remember to call `free()` on it so no memory leaks occur.

 One of the pros when implementing a stack with a linked list is that you don't have to worry about a fixed length; as you can always add one more node (assuming you don't run out of memory of course).
-However, with great power comes great responsibility since freeing nodes is now your problem do deal with.
+However, with great power comes great responsibility since freeing nodes is now your problem to deal with.
 Keep these in mind when determining which implementation to go with.

 > Can you create `peek` on your own?